Table of Contents

 The first thing you’ll need is, of course, a pickleball ball (we will just call it a pickleball).
 There are 2 types: Indoor vs Outdoor pickleball.
 Luckily, this will be the easiest thing to check on your list.
 Although many people assume that Wiffle balls are the same as pickleball balls the holes on a pickleball are round and evenly spaced around the ball whereas the Wiffle ball has 8 oblong holes on one side of the ball.

-Additionally, a pickleball is, on average, around 18 ounces heavier than a Wiffle ball.
+Additionally, one of the basics of pickleball is that a pickleball is, on average, around 18 ounces heavier than a Wiffle ball.

 However, Wiffle balls can still technically be used as a substitute.
 The reason a pickleball is so different from, say, a tennis ball, is because they move through the air a lot cleaner than other types of balls due to them being much lighter and the holes creating less drag.
+These are some of the basics that make pickleball unique and fun.

 A Pickleball Paddle

 Up next is the second most important thing you’ll need.
 If the Pickleball is the meat, then the paddle is the potatoes of your thanksgiving dinner.
 Although we’ll go more in detail in the next tip because of the difference in all the various types of paddles, you’ll find some basic information here as well.
+The basics of choosing a paddle are to consider your skill level, your budget, and your personal preference.

 Shoes

-Okay, so we’ll try to not ruffle any professional pickleball players’ feathers with this one, but the type of shoes you wear is also very important.
+Okay, so we’ll try not to ruffle any professional pickleball players’ feathers with this one, but the type of footwear you wear is also very important.
 Of course, you can’t show up on the court wearing hiking boots or swim shoes, right?
+Although wearing running shoes is generally accepted by most casual pickleball players because they are the most common sports footwear, they are generally made for running in one direction.

 Some Places to Play